The day after Titanic sank, news of the disaster covered the front page of the Duluth News Tribune and would dominate headlines for days to come.

 At least nine survived the disaster to unfold that night, including two women from Duluth – Constance Willard, 20 and single, and Alice Munger Silvey, traveling with her husband, William Baird Silvey, all in first class.

-This year marks the 100th anniversary of the tragic event.
+2012 marked the 100th anniversary of the tragic event.

 Titanic struck an iceberg at 11:40 p.m. in a glancing blow that opened five watertight compartments.
 Constance described it as feeling like a crash.
 “When I reached the deck after the collision, the crew were getting the boats ready to lower, and many of the women were running about looking for their husbands and children,” she later told the Chicago Tribune.
 “The women were being placed in the boats, and two men took hold of me and almost pushed me into a boat.
 I did not appreciate the danger and I struggled until they released me.”